-With the approval of the Board of Directors in each case, and subject to the overriding requirements of the company, Executive Directors may accept external appointments as a Non-Executive Director of another company and retain any fees received.
+With the approval of the Board of Directors in each case, and subject to the overriding requirements of the Company, Executive Directors may accept external appointments as a Non-Executive Director of another Company and retain any fees received.

-Consideration of conditions elsewhere in the company
+Consideration of conditions elsewhere in the Company

 Across Reckitt, remuneration is reviewed regularly with the intention that all employees are paid appropriately in the context of their local market and given their role, experience and performance.
-The company seeks to promote and maintain good relations with employee representative bodies - including trade unions and works councils - as part of its employee engagement strategy, and consults on matters affecting employees and business performance as required in each case by law and regulation in the jurisdictions in which the company operates.
+The Company seeks to promote and maintain good relations with employee representative bodies - including trade unions and works councils - as part of its employee engagement strategy, and consults on matters affecting employees and business performance as required in each case by law and regulation in the jurisdictions in which the Company operates.

-The company publishes annually to all employees details of executive remuneration and also invites employees to ask any questions or provide any feedback they may have on the topic.
-As part of the recent review of remuneration arrangements and in the development of the Directors' Remuneration Policy over the past year, the Committee took into account the views of senior management and other employees.
-The company commissioned external consultants to undertake detailed stakeholder interviews with senior management on remuneration arrangements which apply to them and their teams and, in addition, Reckitt operated focus groups with employees to understand views on the incentives.
-The Board also conducted formal Listening Sessions with employees.
-Groups of colleagues with a wide range of backgrounds met in person and virtually with Board members to discuss topics such as inclusion, consumer focus, innovation and R&D, business transformation and sustainability.
+The Company publishes annually to all employees details of executive remuneration and also invites employees to ask any questions or provide any feedback they may have on the topic.
+As part of the recent review of remuneration arrangements and in the development of the Directors' Remuneration Policy over the past year, the Committee took into account the views of a selection of our employees.
+Our NED with designated responsibility for workforce engagement, Elane Stock, also met with various groups of colleagues over the year to discuss a variety of topics, with feedback received presented to the Board.

 The Committee reviews the overall pay framework of the Group including internal relativities, gender pay and participation in all-employee share plans.
-The company encourages share ownership amongst employees and those who hold shares will be able to participate in the vote on the Directors' Remuneration Policy at the AGM.
+The Company encourages share ownership amongst employees.